Welcome to today's edition of the Rush 24-7 podcast.

 He said the guy was right in my shop.

-He was right here as requesting body armor.
+He was right here.

 That's suspicious as hell.

-Then he starts speaking this foreign language, and it was obviously a Middle Eastern foreign language to know what it was.
+Then he starts speaking this foreign language, and it was obviously a Middle Eastern foreign language.

-He didn't know he didn't have a name.
+He didn't know, he didn't have a name.

 Look at this guy.